 Office: B2 250A

 - Leon, L.F., Smith, R.E.H., Hipsey, M.R., Bocaniov, S.A., Higgins, S.N., Hecky, R.E., Antenucci, J.P. and Guildford, S.J.
 2011.
-Application of a 3D hydrodynamic-biological model for seasonal and spatial dynamics of wter quality and phytoplankton in Lake Erie.
+Application of a 3D hydrodynamic-biological model for seasonal and spatial dynamics of water quality and phytoplankton in Lake Erie.
 J. Great Lakes Res.
 37: 41-53.

 - Malkin, S.Y., Bocaniov, S.A., Smith, R.E.H., Guildford, S.J. and Hecky, R.E.
 2010.
-In situ measurements confirm the seasonal dominance of benthic algae over phytoplankton in nearshore promary production of large lakes.
+In situ measurements confirm the seasonal dominance of benthic algae over phytoplankton in nearshore primary production of large lakes.
 Freshwat.
 Biol.
 55: 2468-2483.

 - Harrison, J. and Smith, R.E.H.
 2009.
 Effects of ultraviolet radiation on the productivity and composition of freshwater phytoplankton communities.
 Photochem.
 Photobiol.
 Sci.
 8: 1218-1232.

-- Hecky, R.E., Smith, R.E.H., Barton, D.R., Guildford, S.A., Taylor, W.D., Howell, T.D. and Charlton, M.N.
+- Hecky, R.E., Smith, R.E.H., Barton, D.R., Guildford, S.J. and Taylor, W.D.
 2004.
-The nearshore shunt: a consequence of ecosystem engineering by dreissenids in the Laurentian Great Lakes.
+The nearshore phosphorus shunt: a consequence of ecosystem engineering by dreissenid mussels in the Laurentian Great Lakes.
 Can.
 J. Fish.
 Aquat.
 Sci.
 61: 1285-1293.

-Awards and Honours
+Awards and Distinctions